ywiyogo/AssetFolio/README.md

 The C++ Request submodules include GTest to test its code.
 If we don't want to install GTest in our system, we can disable it in CMakeLists.txt `set(USE_SYSTEM_GTEST OFF)`.

 ### Dataset Format
 The application uses the JSON format for saving the transaction activity data.
 All the user data shall be located in the data folder.
 The user can see the example.json as the template.
+Three obligatory member names are `QueryType`, `Currency`, and `Activities`.

-The `ID` has to be found in https://financialmodelingprep.com/api/v3/company/stock/list or [FMPSymbolList.json](data/FMPSymbolList.json).
+An `ID` can be an ISIN or a symbol ticker.
+The symbol has to be found in https://financialmodelingprep.com/api/v3/company/stock/list or [FMPSymbolList.json](data/FMPSymbolList.json).
+The `QueryType` can be a `SYMBOL` or `ISIN` which describes how the asset can be updated.
+Since commodities and cryptocurrency do not have ISIN, the ID of each commodity or cryptocurrency shall be a symbol ticker.

 The supported `AssetType` values are